← Back to 史記

 使

-In the tenth year, Chen had a fire.
-In the fifteenth year, King Liao of Wu had Prince Guang attack Chen, took Hu and Shen, and left.
+In the tenth year, Chen suffered a fire.
+In the fifteenth year, King Liao of Wu sent Prince Guang to attack Chen; he took Hu and Shen and withdrew.
 In the twenty-eighth year, King Helu of Wu together with Zixu defeated Chu and entered Ying.
 In this year, Duke Hui died, and his son Duke Huai Liu succeeded him.

 24

 In the first year of Duke Huai's reign, Wu broke Chu and was at Ying, summoning the lord of Chen.
-The lord of Chen desired to go, but the grand officers said: 'Wu has newly obtained success; Though the king of Chu has perished, we have old relations with Chu and cannot betray them.'
+The lord of Chen desired to go, but the grandees said: 'Wu has just won a victory; Though the king of Chu has perished, we have old relations with Chu and cannot betray them.'
 Duke Huai then declined Wu on account of illness.
-In the fourth year, Wu again summoned Duke Huai.
+In the fourth year, Wu summoned Duke Huai once more.
 Duke Huai feared and went to Wu.
-Wu was angered by his previous not going and detained him.
+Wu was angered because he had not come before and detained him.
 He therefore died in Wu.
 Chen then established Duke Huai's son Yue, who became Duke Min.

 25